 (a) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any;

-9. TRANSFERS TO INVESTOR EDUCATION AND PROTECTION FUND
+9. TRANSFER OF UNCLAIMED SHARES AND DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND

 As per Section 124(5) of the Companies Act 2013 all unpaid or unclaimed dividends fora period of seven years are required to be transferred by the Company to the InvestorEducation and Protection Fund (IEPF) established by the Central Government.